RAGMulti-Tenant SaaSDocument IntelligenceCase Study

-How I architected and shipped a production multi-tenant RAG platform as sole engineer — 8-stage retrieval pipeline, 4-layer tenant isolation, 3-tier LLM failover, 147ms responses, 96.8% accuracy.
-Live at docsflow.app.
+How I architected and shipped a production multi-tenant RAG platform as sole engineer — 8-stage retrieval pipeline, 4-layer tenant isolation, 3-tier LLM failover, per-query audit trace, 147ms responses, 96.8% accuracy, 0 hallucinated citations across 297 cases on public benchmarks including PatronusAI FinanceBench.
+Live at sureciteai.com.

 Most "enterprise RAG" demos collapse the moment you put them in front of real customers.
 They work on one tenant.
 They work on clean PDFs.
 They hallucinate the moment a document is long, or scanned, or contains a table.
 They don't have billing.
 They don't have tenant isolation.
 They don't have a failover story when OpenAI has an outage at 2am.
-DocsFlow is the opposite of that: a production multi-tenant document intelligence SaaS I built as sole architect, currently live at docsflow.app, with an open-source codebase of 1,188 commits and 352 TypeScript files.
-This case study covers the architecture, the decisions that made it production-ready, and the metrics it hits in production.
+SureCiteAI is the opposite of that: a production multi-tenant document intelligence SaaS I built as sole architect, currently live at sureciteai.com, with an open-source codebase of 1,300+ commits and 470+ TypeScript files (as of April 2026).
+The product shipped under the working name DocsFlow until early 2026; the rename to SureCiteAI reflects the sharper positioning the project has grown into — verified citations as the core product guarantee.
+This case study covers the architecture, the decisions that made it production-ready, and the metrics it hits in production and on public benchmarks.

 The Problem: Enterprise Document Chaos